Birch-san/birchlabs-site/src/_posts/2018-05-29-vst1/2018-05-11-a-soundfont-vst-for-macos.markdown

 </div>
 {:/}

 The install_name recommends that consumers of fluidsynth look for a dylib in `/usr/local`.
+We need to change that recommendation.

 Let's make a copy of fluidsynth (in `$(PROJECT_DIR)/lib`).
 Give that copy a binary-relative install_name: